-The AJ Eastwood Library is committed to providing library materials and services to all users.
+The Limestone University Library is committed to providing library materials and services to all users.
 If you are an individual with a disability and need accommodation, please inform the library staff via e-mail: firstname.lastname@example.org.
 The library provides location and retrieval of library materials; photocopy services; and research assistance.

 The AJ Eastwood Library's website is accessible.
 The databases (available through the website) contain thousands of accessible journal articles.
 Please contact the librarians at email@example.com or 864-488-4612 with any questions about electronic accessibility.

 If you need assistance retrieving any printed material from the library stacks, the staff at the Library Helpdesk will help you - depending on staff availability.
 You may arrange to have materials ready for pick up by an agreed upon time, within 24 hours notice (Monday-Friday).

 If you are unable to come to the library due to a disability, contact the Library Helpdesk at 864-488-4612 to designate a person who will retrieve the material for you.

 If you require extended borrowing time, inform the circulation staff when you are checking out materials.

 If you are unable to make photocopies, please contact the Library staff at firstname.lastname@example.org or call 864-488-4612.
 Materials will be photocopied, as staffing permits and by an agreed upon time, with 24 hours notice.

 The Limestone University Library has an elevator to access all floors of the library.
 There is an emergency phone inside the elevator.
 Please contact the library at 864-488-4612 or email@example.com for elevator access.